androxim/minddrawplay/README.md

 ====

-MindDrawPlay – is a project of experimental interactive audio-visual art, representing translation of brain waves to drawing, graphical and musical space controls.
+MindDrawPlay – is a project of experimental interactive audio-visual art, representing translation of brain waves to drawing, visual and musical spaces, flows and controls.
-It has been grown on a base of a research work in the direction of Brain-Computer Interfaces.
+It has been grown on abase of research work in the direction of Brain-Computer Interfaces.
-Combining both technology advances – such as mobile EEG devices and musical knowledge – such as pentatonic scales, it allows everyone literally to see, to hear his brain activity represented by set of sounds and to use brain waves as a brush for drawing, as parameters for image filtering, attention modulated color-overlay pictures flows, puzzle gathering and identical pictures recognition games.
+Combining technology advances – such as mobile EEG devices (in particular, MindWave Neurosky) and musical knowledge – such as pentatonic scales (hang and tank drums tones), it allows everyone to see, to hear his brain activity represented by set of sounds and to use brain waves as a brush for drawing, as parameters for image filtering, attention modulated color-overlay pictures flows, in “puzzle gathering”, “find the same” and “go through” games.
 MindDrawPlay is much more than a neurofeedback app with sounds and visualizations, it provides with a unique experience of interactive immersion into flows of your mindspace.

 broader overview in "about.pdf"